 All the while instructor Karen offered words of encouragement in that high-energy and lively way she has (“Come on, ten more!
 Almost done!” she says, and you almost want to be angry with her, but you’re not.
 Then she suggests you go for another round, and the room collectively groans.
 “Are we still friends?!” she jokingly asks.)

 Yes, Karen, we’re still friends.
 You’re pushing everyone to do more, and while it’s hard and it hurts for days after, that’s why people come here.

-Fit Will classes include Pump & Jump (high-intensity intervals), TRX Strong (strength training using body weight), Cardio Chaos (get the heart racing) and Takeoff to TRX, the intro class I took, among others.
+Fit Will classes include TRX Strong (strength training using body weight), TRX Fit (a blend of strength and cardio) and Takeoff to TRX, the intro class I took, among others.
 See all the classes: www.fitwellme.com/services

 For my part, now that my quads have stopped hurting, I’m going to head back for the TRX Strong class.
 I’m confident my entire body will ache for days, and I’ll kinda love it.